 Depending on policy, a QoS AP might not permit the establishment of triggered transmit stream/category measurement.
 Such a QoS AP receiving a triggered transmit stream/category measurement request shall give an incapable indication.
 The number of simultaneous triggered transmit stream/category measurements supported at a QoS STA is outside the scope of the standard.
 A STA shall respond to further requests with a refused indication if the number of simultaneous triggered QoS measurements supported by the STA is reached.

 If dot11RMTriggeredTransmitStreamCategoryMeasurementActivated is true, a QoS STA shall accept a triggered Transmit Stream/Category Measurement and shall reject it otherwise.
-A QoS STA accepting a triggered QoS measurement shall measure the requested TC or TS.
+A QoS STA accepting a triggered QoS measurement shall measure the requested TC or TS or SCS stream.
 If a trigger condition occurs, the measuring QoS STA shall send a Transmit Stream/Category Measurement report to the requesting QoS STA.
 The measuring QoS STA shall not send further triggered QoS reports until the Trigger Timeout period specified in the request has expired or new trigger conditions have been requested.
 Measurement of transmit stream/category metrics shall continue during the reporting timeout period.
 Reporting shall resume following the Trigger Timeout period, or immediately following the acceptance of new trigger conditions.

-If a QoS STA receives a Transmit Stream/Category Measurement request for a TC, or TS that is already being measured using a triggered transmit stream/category measurement, the triggered traffic stream measurement shall be suspended for the duration of the requested traffic stream measurement.
+If a QoS STA receives a Transmit Stream/Category Measurement request for a TC, or TS or SCS stream that is already being measured using a triggered transmit stream/category measurement, the triggered traffic stream measurement shall be suspended for the duration of the requested traffic stream measurement.
 When triggered measurement resumes, the traffic stream metrics shall be reset.

 Traffic stream metrics reported in a triggered transmit stream/category measurement report shall be the values accumulated over the number of successfully and unsuccessfully transmitted MSDUs prior to the trigger event given in the Measurement Count field of the transmit stream/category measurement request that established the trigger condition.
 It is possible that a consecutive or delay trigger event occurs after acceptance of a triggered transmit stream/category measurement but before the number of MSDUs in Measurement Count has been transmitted.
 In this case the report shall be the values accumulated since measurement started.
 The measurement count value appears in the Transmitted MSDU Count field of a triggered transmit stream/ category measurement report.
 Measurement duration shall not be used in triggered QoS measurement, and the Measurement Duration field in both the Measurement Request and any Measurement Report shall be set to 0.